far-analytics/streams-logger/README.md

 ### How to implement a custom _Streams_ data transformation node

-_Streams_ is built on the type-safe [Nodes](https://github.com/adpatter/nodes) graph API framework.
-This means that any Nodes `Node` may be incorporated into your logging graph provided that it meets the contextual type requirements.
+_Streams_ is built on a type-safe graph API framework.
+Each component of a _Streams_ logging graph _is a_ `Node` instance.This means that any `Node` may be incorporated into your logging graph provided that it meets the contextual type requirements.
 In order to implement a _Streams_ data transformation `Node`, subclass the `Node` class, and provide the appropriate _Streams_ defaults to the stream constructor.

 For example, the somewhat contrived `LogContextToBuffer` implementation transforms the `message` contained in a `LogContext` to a `Buffer`; the graph pipeline streams the message to `process.stdout`.